Military policy

 Military policy (also called defence policy or defense policy) is public policy dealing with multinational security and the military.
 It comprises the measures and initiatives that governments do or do not take in relation to decision-making and strategic goals, such as when and how to commit national armed forces.

-Military policy is used to ensures the retention of independence in national development and the alleviation of hardships imposed from hostile and aggressive external actors.
-The Defence Ministry (or a synonymous organisation) minister is the primary decision-maker for the national military policy.
+Military policy is used to ensure the retention of independence in national development and the alleviation of hardships imposed from hostile and aggressive external actors.
+The Defence Ministry (or a synonymous organisation) is the primary decision-maker for the national military policy.

 Purpose

 Military policy identifies threats of hostility and aggression based on intelligence analysis, and defines military scope of national security, defense alliances, combat readiness, military organisation of national forces and their use of military technology.

 The national military policy defines the national defense strategy, the "when" of committing national armed forces.
 The national military policy also defines the strategic posture, the "how", towards any possible threats to national territory, its society, environment, and economy, and defines options available to deal with such threats.
 The more options a military policy provides to the government, the better it is considered in its formulation.
 Strategic posture in turn defines the military doctrine of the armed forces.
 This doctrine may include confronting threats to national interests located outside of the national territory such as shipping lanes.
 The defense strategy and military doctrine are developed through strategic policy and capability development processes.